 The Tulsa Schweitzer program is based at The University of Tulsa and is supported by the University of Oklahoma and Oklahoma State University.
 The Tulsa chapter is one of 15 U.S.-based sites.
 The others are in Alabama; Boston; Chicago; Columbus-Athens, Ohio; Dallas-Fort Worth; Detroit; Houston; Los Angeles; New Orleans; New Hampshire/Vermont; North Carolina; Pittsburgh; and San Francisco.
 Additionally, ASF also has a program chapter based in Lambaréné, Gabon, at The Albert Schweitzer Hospital.

 Briggs’ project will introduce restorative justice practices to public high school students in Tulsa who have been involved in school-based conflicts.
 The project will introduce stress and anger management tools and enable students to re-focus on restoring the harm caused.
 The goal of the project is to lower rates of school suspension, dropouts and incarceration.

 Clancy’s project will enable homeless women living in transitional housing to gain the skills and confidence to be active in their children’s learning and education.
 The project will involve classes on language development, language stimulation and parental involvement in homework.

 Howell’s project will be an art program that coincides with group therapy for women who are working through addiction.
 The goals of the project are to empower women through learning new skills, help foster a sense of community and support and provide an environment where the participants feel free to explore their creative expression.

 The Parent Child Center of Tulsa

-Kibler’s project will provide foster parents and parents with children in the foster care system with the education, resources and support to create a healthy home environment that supports early prevention and intervention of speech, language and literacy development in their children.
+Kibler’s project will provide families living below the poverty line with the education, resources and support to create healthy home environments that support early prevention and intervention of speech, language and literacy development in their children.